How to Provide Developmental Feedback

 X and Y are great, but Z needs work.
 How do you think you can improve __________?
 What obstacles would be in your way to improve __________?

-Instead of doing X, why are your thoughts on doing __________?
+Instead of doing X, what are your thoughts on doing __________?

 Here’s what/how I need you to improve __________.